One Door Away from Heaven

-One Door Away From Heaven is a novel by the best-selling author Dean Koontz, released in 2001.
+One Door Away From Heaven is a horror novel by the best-selling author Dean Koontz, released in 2001.

 Plot summary

-A shapechanging alien has come to Earth with others of his kind to save us from ourselves.
+A shape-changing alien has come to Earth with others of his kind to save us from ourselves.
 After witnessing the slaughter of his entire family by evil aliens bent on stopping him, he takes off on a cross-country race to save himself.
 He stops at a farmhouse in the middle of the night to "borrow" some money and clothes, and comes across a sleeping boy about his age.
 Using a drop of blood from an old bandage, he is able to "become" Curtis Hammond, the exact duplicate of the boy.
 Seconds after leaving the house, the evil aliens arrive and murder the family, leaving only the dog alive.
 Curtis and the dog escape, and eventually end up at the location of an alien sighting.
 UFO buffs Castoria and Polluxia Spelkenfelter, twins, recognize Curtis from the news reports of his murder and decide to help him.
 Eventually he reveals to them his true nature, and they pledge to assist him in the mission he has come to Earth to complete.
 Together, twins, boy, and dog set off for Nun's Lake, Idaho, the next stop on the twins' itinerary while they decide what to do next.